 Why should you read this article?

 Another benefit of this article is that it examines ideas rarely discussed in open source communities (OSC).
-Specifically, the authors note how contributing to OSCs can increase productivity, growth, knowledge and security.
+Specifically, the authors note how contributing to OSCs can increase productivity, growth, knowledge, and security.
 However, this is weird because many older companies–particularly those involved with finance and legal work–focus on profits and secrecy.
-Since profits drive the economy, it is interesting that a large company like Deloitte would endorse OSS and contributing to OSCs.
+Since profits drive the economy, it is interesting that a large company like Deloitte would endorse and contribute to OSCs.
 In addition, the authors describe how OSS is beneficial for auditing because all the code is publicly available.

 - Why do the authors claim that it is beneficial for companies to contribute to OSS without providing any examples?

 - Does Deloitte contribute to the OSS they use?
 If so, how?